openthread/openthread/src/cli/README.md

 ### childsupervision checktimeout

-Get the Child Supervision Check Timeout value.
+Get the Child Supervision Check Timeout value on the child.

 If the device is a sleepy child and it does not hear from its parent within the specified check timeout, it initiates the re-attach process (MLE Child Update Request/Response exchange with its parent).